DDurling/iyo-apero/content/blog/2021-08-09-building-this-website/index.markdown

 > good artists borrow, great artists steal - _Picasso_

 This feels like a good excuse to use the above quote.
 I built this website by following the work of others, and only when I ran into issues did I have to do anything original.
 So if you wish to build a website using blogdown (and if you use R you should!) then I would recommend reading this two day[introduce yourself online workshop](https://iyo-rstudio-global.netlify.app/collection/).
-This two day workshop was ran by [Alison HIll](https://alison.rbind.io/) and there is a [YouTube Video](https://www.youtube.com/watch?v=RksaNh5Ywbo&list=WL&index=10&t=1s) of it too (although I did not watch it I just followed the site).
+This two day workshop was run by [Alison HIll](https://alison.rbind.io/) and there is a [YouTube Video](https://www.youtube.com/watch?v=RksaNh5Ywbo&list=WL&index=10&t=1s) of it too (although I did not watch it I just followed the site).

 If you are interested in why you should have a website check out this [Ali Abdaal video on making a website](https://www.youtube.com/watch?v=acBJsjCqgtM).